Demand the debate on He Puapua

 We are better off addressing the flaws within the current systems that aren’t working for Māori.
 Ethnicity should not divide us.
 We are better together.

-Everyone deserves to be part of this conversation and we need to demand that public debate on this issue happens.
-We’ll have more to say on this in the coming days, weeks and months, so please sign up to keep up to date.
+Everyone deserves to be part of this conversation and we need to demand that public debate on these issues happens.
+We’ll have more to say on this in the coming days, weeks, and months, so please sign up to keep up to date.

 Like us to spread the word